acanimal/acanimal.github.io/src/content/blog/2018-03-15-express-async-middleware.md

 });
 ```

-Because if for some reason the code inside the async funcion fails it will throw the error to the caller function (which is expressjs) and it will never be handled.
+Because if for some reason the code inside the async function fails it will throw the error to the caller function (which is expressjs) and it will never be handled.

 The right way would be as: